ikhwanafif05/project-supercar-liquidity/README.md

     * Compares against **Fair Market Value (FMV)** baselines.
     * Generates a **Spread %** (Arbitrage Opportunity).
 4.  **Risk Scoring:** Assigns a "Beta" to each asset class to weight the risk of illiquidity (e.g., a McLaren has a higher liquidity risk/beta than a Honda Civic).
+5. Statistical Validation: Runs a Welch’s T-Test (in hypothesis_testing.py) to confirm that the spread between "Shadow" and "Retail" listings is statistically significant (p<0.01), proving the existence of a structural risk premium.

 ## ⚠️ Disclaimer